Collaboration with Nazi Germany and Fascist Italy: Bulgaria

-Bulgaria was interested in acquiring Thessalonica and western Macedonia and hoped to gain the allegiance of the 80,000 Slavs who lived there at the time.
-The appearance of Greek partisans there persuaded Axis forces to allow the formation of Ohrana collaborationist detachments.
-The organization managed to initially recruit 1,000 to 3,000 armed men from the Slavophone community that lived in the western part of Greek Macedonia.

 Czechoslovakia

+Sudetenland

+Konrad Henlein, a populist strongman who represented the sizable German minority of the Sudetenland border region, actively sought a Nazi invasion of Czechoslovakia. and his efforts arguably triggered the Munich Agreement After the invasion he administered the Nazi deportations that sent Jews to Theresienstadt Ghetto, almost none of whom survived.
+For example, 42,000 people, mostly Czech Jews, were deported from Theresienstadt in 1942, of whom only 356 survivors are known.
+Henlein also tried to expel all Czechs from the Sudetenland, but the neighbouring Protectorate of Bohemia-Moravia refused to accept them and he was informed that the need of the area's factories for labour outweighed such ethnic policies.

+Protectorate of Bohemia and Moravia

 When the Germans annexed Czechoslovakia in 1938 and 1939, they created the Protectorate of Bohemia and Moravia from the Czech part of pre-war Czechoslovakia It had its own military forces, including a 12-battalion 'government army', police and gendarmerie.
-The majority of the 'government army' was sent to Northern Italy in 1944 as labourers and guard troops.
-Whether or not the government army can be considered a collaborationist force has been debated.
+Most members of the 'government army' were sent to Northern Italy in 1944 as labourers and guards.
+Whether or not the government army was a collaborationist force has been debated.
 Its commanding officer, Jaroslav Eminger, was tried and acquitted on charges of collaboration following World War II.
 Some members of the force engaged in active resistance operations while in the army, and, in the waning days of the conflict, elements of the army joined in the Prague uprising.

+Slovak Republic

 The Slovak Republic (Slovenská Republika) was a quasi-independent ethnic Slovak state which existed from 14 March 1939 to 8 May 1945 as an ally and client state of Nazi Germany.
-The Slovak Republic existed on roughly the same territory as present-day Slovakia (except for the southern and eastern parts of present-day Slovakia).
+The Slovak Republic existed on roughly the same territory as present-day Slovakia (except for the southern and eastern parts).
 It bordered Germany, the Protectorate of Bohemia and Moravia, German-occupied Poland, and Hungary.